l-henri/erc20-102/README.md

 - Configure a seed for deployment of contracts in your truffle config
 - Register for an infura key and set it up in your truffle config
 - Download and launch Ganache
-- Test that you are able to connect to the rinkeby network with `truffle console`
+- Test that you are able to connect to the goerli network with `truffle console`
-- Test that you are able to connect to the rinkeby network with `truffle console --network rinkeby`
+- Test that you are able to connect to the goerli network with `truffle console --network goerli`
 - To deploy a contract, configure a migration in the [migration folder](migrations).
 Look at the way the TD is deploy and try to iterate
 - Test your deployment in Ganache `truffle migrate`
-- Deploy on Rinkeby `truffle migrate --network rinkeby --skip-dry-run`
+- Deploy on goerli `truffle migrate --network goerli --skip-dry-run`

 ## Points list
 ### Setting up